eventespresso/event-espresso-core/README.md

 2. Any BUGFIX pull requests should be based off of the branch the bug was found.
 Please verify if it is in master before submitting the pull request.
 If it is in reproducible on master, we'd prefer to have the pull request based off master.
 3. We greatly appreciate any pull-requests submitted for consideration, but please understand we are very selective in what we decide to include in EE core.
 If the "feature" is something that expands too much on our design decisions for EE core then we may suggest you develop your pull request into an addon for EE.

-## Finally...

-This is a private repo, and it will remain private even if you choose to fork it.